The Trial Helper Certification Program has three primary goals:

 - first get the approval of its KG board or its KG OfG.

 - request a certification seminar least six weeks before date of the seminar.
-Send the request the LV OfG
+Send the request to the LV OfG.

 - at the time of the seminar, provide a list of all applicants’ names (at least four but no more than ten) along with a completed “Application for Trial Helper Certification” for each applicant.
 Applicants lacking the completed form may not participate.

-The person certifying the applicants is entitled to the same rates of compensation and expenses as those given to a trial judge.
+The OfG certifying the applicants is entitled to the same rates of compensation and expenses as those given to a trial judge.

 C. Individual Application for Certification